1. Which do I need: an ebook or a printed book with CD?

 14. Are your ebooks available in Android/Kindle format?

 Not yet.
 Because our ebooks contain embedded sound files, they are not easily adapted for Kindle.
-However, we are currently researching that format and hope to offer it by the end of 2017.
+However, we are currently researching that format.
 Please keep in mind, however, that you don’t need an Apple device to view our ebooks, as most are available in Windows/Mac format too.
 In related news, we hope to offer Paul’s Interactive IPA app for both iTunes and Android and hope to offer ALL of Paul’s products in an Android-compatible app by the end of 2019.